wp-plugins/agreeable/readme.txt

 === Agreeable ===
 Contributors: buildcreate, thesturs
-Tags: agree, terms, conditions, require, terms, login, log in, admin, login page, admin, buddy press, page, policy, privacy, bbpress, theme my login, signup, register, widgets
+Tags: agree, terms, conditions, require, terms, login, log in, admin, login page, admin, buddy press, page, policy, privacy, bbpress, theme my login, signup, register, widgets, comment terms, comments
 Requires at least: 3.5
-Tested up to: 3.9
+Tested up to: 3.9.1
 Stable tag: trunk
 License:GPLv2 or later
-Add an "Agree to terms" check box on login and/or registration pages.
+Add an "Agree to terms" check box on login, registration, or comment forms.
 Works with BuddyPress and bbPress

 == Description ==
 Add an "agree to terms" check box to your login and/or registration pages, requiring users to agree prior to logging in or registering.
 Tested with BuddyPress.
 Based on the I-Agree plugin by thesturs.

 Use the form in the plugin settings page to contact us with feature requests, comments, or concerns.

+= New! =
+* Lightbox is now RESPONSIVE!
+And prettier :)
+* Customize your lightbox background and text colors
+* Disable the lightbox if you want
+* Add the checkbox to your comment forms now too!

-= New Features =
+= Features =
-* Now you select your terms page from a dropdown
+* Select your terms page from a dropdown
-* Terms now open in a lightbox
+* Terms open in a lightbox or new tab
 * Tested with WP, BuddyPress, and bbPress login widgets
-* Updated error display for BuddyPress
+* Customizable text and error message
-* Works with custom Login/Registration pages (like Theme My Login)

 = Rated 4 stars by the WP Plugins A to Z podcast! =